rootandflow/www.rootandflow.com/web-design/index.md

 All of our websites are guaranteed to be cross-browser compatible.

-We continual refine our coding practices, so users have the same experience, whether on desktop, tablet or mobile.
+We continually refine our coding practices, so users have the same experience, whether on desktop, tablet or mobile.

 ### Content Updates that are completely Bullet-Proof